-Congress provided the necessary funds for the Hooper Island Lighthouse in two $30,000 allotments made in 1898 and 1899.
-Contracts were awarded to Variety Iron Works of Cleveland for providing the metalwork and Toomey Brothers of Connecticut for erecting the lighthouse.
+Congress provided the necessary funds for Hooper Island Lighthouse in two $30,000 allotments made in 1898 and 1899.
+A $18,955 contract was awarded to Variety Iron Works of Cleveland for providing the metalwork, while Toomey Brothers of Connecticut was to be paid $29,000 for erecting the lighthouse.
 The Cleveland foundry was late delivering its work, forcing the cancellation of the contract with Toomey Brothers.
-The construction contract was thus re-advertised in June of 1900, and once again Toomey Brothers provided the lowest bid.
-Their new bid of $31,300 was about $2,000 more than their earlier one.
+The construction contract was thus re-advertised in June 1900, and once again Toomey Brothers provided the lowest bid.
+This time their bid was $31,300, over $2,000 more than their earlier one.

 The tower’s first level served as the station’s kitchen, and still has parts of an old cabinet that once contained a sink, which drew water upwards from the cistern in the cellar.
 The second, third, and fourth levels contained office, bedroom, and living space for the keepers.
 The second and third stories have three windows each, while five circular, porthole windows provide light for the fourth level.
 For the bottom four levels, the tower is lined with bricks whose faces were glazed white to provide a smooth finish.